edX: Innovative Online Learning

 Charter Members

-Founders of edX are the MIT and Harvard University.
-Beyond that there are also a lot of other great contributing organisations, partners and other supporters.
+The founders of edX are MIT and Harvard University.
+Beyond that, there are many other great contributing organizations, partners, and supporters.
 You can check the full list at this link.

 edx-founders-contributors-members-mit-hardvard-berkley-texas-system-anu-boston-university-TUdelft-queensland